 Uyo Uyo Archaeological Complex

-Explore one of the most important settlements of the Collagua culture, located only 2.5 km from Yanque.
-At more than 3,500 meters above sea level, this complex shows urban, agricultural and ceremonial sectors, with water channels and an ancient astronomical clock that reveal the advanced engineering of its inhabitants.
+Just 2.5 km from Yanque you will find one of the most important settlements of the Collagua culture.
+The archaeological complex rises more than 3,500 m a.s.l. and preserves urban, agricultural, and ceremonial sectors.
+Among its remains stand out water channels and an astronomical clock, a testimony of the advanced engineering of its ancient inhabitants.

 Uyo Uyo complex | Ultimate Trekking